-Thrust Factor is a tight, difficult, movement based space shooter roguelite, loosely based on the classic arcade game Asteroids.
+Thrust Factor is a tight, punishing, movement based space shooter roguelite, loosely based on the classic arcade game Asteroids.
 The player avoids lasers, missiles and space rocks while battling bosses and gathering upgrade modules to improve their ship.

 Design Goal